School Community Councils

 - the means by which a ballot may be cast, whether in person, by mail, or by electronic transfer.

-At least once per year, on or before October 1, the principal shall post on the school website an invitation to parents to serve on the school community council, the dollar amount the school receives each year from that program, a copy or link to the school’s current Teacher and Student Success Plan, approved minutes of the school’s council meetings for at least a year, a proposed council meeting schedule for the year; direct contact information for each council member (including a telephone number or email address or both); a copy of or a link to the school’s plan or final report for the most recent two years, consistent with Utah Code § 53G-7-1206; and a copy of or link to the school’s current year plan.
+At least once per year, on or before October 20, the principal shall post on the school website an invitation to parents to serve on the school community council, the dollar amount the school receives each year from that program, a copy or link to the school’s current Teacher and Student Success Plan, approved minutes of the school’s council meetings for at least a year, a proposed council meeting schedule for the year; a means to directly contact the members of the school community council; a copy of or a link to the school’s plan or final report for the most recent two years, consistent with Utah Code § 53G-7-1206; and a copy of or link to the school’s current year plan.

 Selection of School Employee Members—